Rov3r/scmusicplus/README.md

 - Remove Promoted Playlists
 - Remove Upsell Buttons

+Note: To ensure all ads are blocked, use a DNS filter like nextDNS to block the domain 'ads.soundcloud.com'

 # Building
 You can build the project any time using GitHub actions.
 Just run build.yml and you will get both rootful and rootless debs in a zip file.